dtaht/fq_codel_fast/README.md

 Probably override the ce_threshold for this

 I also might fiddle with alternate codel ideas but first up is to make it fast.
+Adding in the scheduler component requires a mild rewrite codel because it throws away the timestamp and works in a different time base.

 also test increasing the bulk dropper signal strength